DO I SUFFER WITH ALLERGIES?

 It is estimated over 145 million people in the United States suffer with some kind of allergy.

 The symptoms of allergies are wide reaching.
-If you suffer with any of the following symptoms on a regular basis – you may suffer with an allergy: Gastrointestinal reactions, including abdominal pains, constipation, diarrhoea, gas, bleeding, nausea and vomiting, weight loss and bloating…
+If you suffer with any of the following symptoms on a regular basis – you may suffer with an allergy: Gastrointestinal reactions, including abdominal pains, constipation, diarrhea, gas, bleeding, nausea and vomiting, weight loss and bloating…

 Rashes or blotches, hives, peeling skin, acne-like eruptions, changes to skin pigmentation, uticaria and eczema.